stormpath/stormpath-documentation/source/auth_n.rst

 Just like with Mirror and Social Directories, the user information that is returned from the IdP is used by Stormpath to either identify an existing Account resource, or create a new one.
 In the case of new Account creation, Stormpath will map the information in the response onto its own resources.
 In this section we will walk you through the process of configuring your SAML Directory, as well as giving you an overview of how the SAML Authentication process works.

+For a more detailed account of SAML login, see :ref:`below <saml-flow>`.

 .. _saml-configuration:

 5.5.2.
 Configuring SAML
 ------------------------

-This section will show you how to set-up Stormpath to allow your users to login in with a SAML-enabled Identity Provider (IdP).
+This section will show you how to set-up Stormpath to allow your users to log in with a SAML-enabled Identity Provider (IdP).
 It assumes that you have two things:

 - A Stormpath account with at least an Advanced plan